netzkern/butler/docs/templateSurveys.md

   - cmd:      The command to execute (string, required)
     args:     The arguments for the cmd ([]string, optional)
     enabled:  The template expression which has to be evaluated to `true` when `false` the command is skipped (string, optional)
+    required: The command is required and will abort the hooks pipeline when it couldn't be executed.

 variables:
   test:       The value for custom variable
 ```

-#### After hooks
+## After hooks

 Hooks are executed after the project is created.
-The hook pipeline is aborted when any command return an error.
+The hook pipeline is aborted when a command return an error which was marked as `required:true`.
 The hook process will inherit all environment variables from the parent process.

 You have access to the survey results inside your hooks.
 The results are exposed with environment variables.